reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 Let us now create a DynamoDB table which we will use to store customer records from our application:

 ![Table creation](/assets/img/posts/aws-dynamodb-java/table-creation.png)
-We are using the AWS console to create a table named `Customer` with `CustomerID` as partition key.
+We are using the AWS console to create a table named `Customer` with `CustomerID` as the partition key.

-We will next create a class to represent `Customer` DynamoDB table which will contain the mapping with the keys and attributes of a item stored in the table:
+We will next create a class to represent the `Customer` DynamoDB table which will contain the mapping with the keys and attributes of an item stored in the table:
 ```java
 @DynamoDBTable(tableName = "Customer")
 public class Customer {